NavidJalali/IO/readme.md

 ##### From a thunk that returns a promise

-Any promise can be wrapped into a IO.
+Any promise can be wrapped into an IO.

 ```typescript
 IO.fromThunk(() => fetch('/api/v1/posts'))